Subcritical annulus crossing in spatial random graphs: Proofs

-\paragraph{Proofs for the generalised version.} We turn now to the proofs for the generalised version of the WDRCM introduced in Section~\ref{sec:genWDRCM}.
+We turn now to the proofs for the generalised version of the WDRCM introduced in Section~\ref{sec:genWDRCM}.
 Recall the framework and assumptions explained around~\eqref{eq:varphi} as well as the generalisations of \(\psi_\lambda\) and \(\zeta_\lambda\).

 \begin{proof}[Proof of Theorem~\ref{thm:gWDRCM}.]
 Let us start with the proof of Part~(i).
 Thus we assume \(\zeta_\lambda<0\) for some \(\lambda>0\).
 Choose some \(\zeta_\lambda/2>\mu>\zeta_\lambda\) arbitrarily close to \(\zeta_\lambda\).
 We aim for an appropriate bound for the probability of \(\cL(r,3)\).
 To this end, define